 The dilemma with this is that Wix isn’t a content management system (CMS), so it’s not the best choice for sharing blog posts.
 But a Wix blog is great if you want to add a small blog to your primary site.
 Still, you can use it with your current domain name and have the same design flexibility as you would when making anything with the drag-and-drop editor.

 Opacity isn’t always necessary, but it’s important to make your paragraphs easy to read, so make sure images are to the side or aren’t too dark.
 If you want to add photos, consider the contrast to make the paragraphs stand out.
 You can adjust the volume large-wave or volume-small wave as well.

 The VIP plan is perfect for this since it offers the most storage space.
 Then, you can include as many photos and media on your blog as you want.

 Blogging On Squarespace

-Squarespace offers blogging tools as well, so you can create blogs to go along with your product or service.
+Squarespace also offers blogging tools, so you can create blogs to go along with your product or service.
 You can use content blocks, and you’ll have more or less flexibility based on the template that you use.
-To write your first article, you can go into your editor and add it.
+To write your first article, you can add it to your editor.

 Whether you want to set up a blog or have it be a section of your overall site, Squarespace is perfect for this.
-You can utilize the design flexibility to include different types of media, and you can also create email campaigns to prelate your posts.
+You can utilize the design flexibility to include different media types and create email campaigns to prelate your posts.
 Luckily, Squarespace features email marketing right in it, so you don’t need anything else.